Ario124/simon-game/README.md

 * Users can use the navigation bar
 * Users can fill a form and submit it to get in touch thorugh mail.
 * Users can click on the question mark to get game instructions (Index.html)
+* Users can mute the game by clicking on the sound icon.
+* Users can click on the github icon located by the footer.

 #### Game Features